 Activity 2: Colors matching and Memory Game

-Introduce the lesson with the first page of the bees’ printable.
+Introduce the lesson with the first page of the bees’ worksheets.

-Make the children complete the “colors matching” worksheet to review some colors and vocabulary (the page 2 of the bees’ printable)
+Make the children complete the “colors matching” worksheet to review some colors and vocabulary (the page 2 of the bees’ worksheets)

-Play Memory with the cards (page 3 of the bee’s printable, cut them).
-This is a simple game to reinforce the vocabulary’s learning.
+Play Memory with the cards (page 3 of the bee’s worksheets).
+This is a simple game to reinforce the learning.

 Activity 3 : Bees and hive Craft

-- For the bees’ craft: Read the material and instructions on “Pink stripey socks”**
+- For the bees’ craft: Read the material and instructions from “Pink stripey socks”**

 Children painted the egg carton part (body of the bee) in black and yellow.
 We introduce here the color “black” in Arabic

-NOTE: Make them make at least 2 bees in order to paste one on the rainbow’s craft and keep one for the next game.
+NOTE: Make them make at least 2 bees in order to glue one on the rainbow’s craft and keep one for the next game.